Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/smoothing.rst

 including when you add or delete geometry.

 Notice that the outline of the object is still strongly faceted.
-Activating the smoothing features doesn't actually modify the object's geometry;
+Activating the smoothing features does not actually modify the object's geometry;
 it changes the way the shading is calculated across the surfaces, giving the illusion of a smooth surface.
 Click the *Flat* button in the *Tool Shelf* 's *Shading panel* to revert the shading back to that shown in